Cisco-Kosha/dna-center/README.md

 ## Authentication

-Authentication requires your Cisco DNA Center server URL, username, and password.
+To authenticate when provisioning the Kosha Cisco DNA Center connector, you need your Cisco DNA Center server URL, username, and password.
 The Kosha Cisco DNA Center connector automatically injects an `X-Auth-Token` header for every request made.

 To work properly, The Kosha Cisco DNA Center connector must be able to reach the server URL.
 Configure your firewall rules appropriately.